liveandletbri/food_db/README.md

 ## Wut
 Food DB is a small Django project to help store, tag, and query your recipes.
 It is run inside a Docker container, storing the SQLite database file on your computer.

+A second container runs a teeny Flask app to host an ingredient parsing service, which the Django app reaches out to.

 ## Getting started
 The only absolutely required prerequisite is Docker.
 If you want to run Python locally, I included pyenv setup steps, and you can use the requirements files in here to get what you need.